 - C. canimorsus (previously known as DF-2, dysgonic fermenter) and C. cynodegmi (previously known as DF-2 like organism) are facultatively anaerobic Gram-negative rods, part of normal oral flora of dogs and cats.

 - C. cynodegmi is considered less virulent than C. canimorsus.

 - Other Capnocytophaga species may be part of animal oral flora, or normal human oral flora/dental plaques, e.g., C. sputigena, C. canis, C. endodontalis sp. nov. and C. gingivalis.

 - Organisms have a long, fusiform appearance on gram stain, making it distinctive enough to consider morphologic identification pending cx results.

-- Organisms considered fastidious by micro lab.
+- Organisms considered fastidious by the micro lab.